walinejs/waline/docs/en/client/basic.md

 - Type: `Function`
 - Required: No

 Custom image upload callback to manage picture by yourself.
-We will input picture file object when execute it.
+We will pass a picture file object when execute it.

 ## anonymous